 Demonstrate cultural responsiveness and an ongoing desire to work with students from diverse backgrounds in the outdoors

-Assess students to ensure all activities are appropriate for demonstrated experience level, desired group outcomes and social/cultural needs and sequence/adapt activities appropriately as such.
+Assess and adapt activities so that they are appropriate for the students’ experience level, desired group outcomes and social/cultural needs

 Safety & Risk Management